cyberangel22k/FUGU-ARDUINO-MPPT-FIRMWARE/README.md

 Changelog:

--set ADS1115 as default parameter (ADS1115 is actually cheaper now and easier to buy than ADS1015)
+-set ADS1115 as default parameter (ADS1115 is actually cheaper now and easier to buy than ADS1015) NOTE: Change the values if you are using ADS1015

 -added support for latest blynk (you need to create your own widgets in blynk console)